KxSystems/docs/docs/cloud/azure/architecture.md

 The KX Gateway must be accessible through Azure security rules from all clients of the kdb+ service.
-In addition, the location of the gateway service also needs to have visibility to the remaining kdb+ processes constituting the full KX service.
+In addition, the location of the gateway service also needs to have visibility of the remaining kdb+ processes constituting the full KX service.

 ## Storage and filesystem